Combinatorial proof for the rationality of the bivariate generating series of maps in positive genus: The univariate case: Combinatorial proof of Theorem

 which concludes the proof. \end{proof}

-\begin{remark} Note that the proof presented in this section differs from the one given in \cite{Lep19}.
-In the former, the schemes are also grouped by relative ordering of the height of their vertices.
-However, unlike here, where the equality cases of the relative ordering are resolved using a consistent naming of the vertices so as to obtain a bijection, the relative ordering in \cite{Lep19} is represented by a surjection.
-It results in some alternated sum on surjections, that end up canceling out after a careful analysis on the structure of surjections.
-Note also that this additional work include the definition of a so-called \emph{canonical bijection} as a representative of a set of surjection, which can be seen as a very close analogous of the choice of a consistent labeling and the present definition of the relative ordering.
+\begin{remark} Note that the proof presented here differs from the one given in \cite{Lep19}.
+In the former, the schemes are also grouped by their height order.
+However, unlike here, where the equality cases of the height ordering are resolved with the naming, to get a total ordering, the height ordering used in \cite{Lep19} was only a partial ordering.
+It results in some alternated sum on partial orders, that end up canceling out after a careful analysis of their structure. \end{remark}

-This bijection-grouping of schemes seems to be an overall better way of understanding the structure of schemes.
-Indeed, the expressions obtained are simpler, and in particular do not involve alternated sums, which is more satisfying from a bijective point of view.
-On a more pragmatic level, we were also not able to extend the original proof of~\cite{Lep19} to the bivariate setting. \end{remark}

-\section{The bivariate case: Combinatorial proof of Theorem~\ref{thm:symmetry}}
+\section{The bivariate case: Combinatorial proof of Theorem~\ref{thm:MirrorR}}